 - 1. Facilitating diagnostics to evaluate cities and countries' readiness to adopt the principles of the guidelines. - 2.
-Promoting people-Centred Smart Cities Impact assessments to review the societal, environmental, and economic impacts of digital technologies and related policies. - 3.
+Promoting preople-centred smart cities impact assessments to review the societal, environmental, and economic impacts of digital technologies and related policies. - 3.
 Enhancing knowledge, skill and capacities to mainstream, implement, and monitor the guidelines. - 4.
 Partnerships to apply the principles and enablers of these guidelines also to promote scalability and replication of successful models. - 5.
-Monitoring progress with the implementation of the principles through global data and review of practices including through the World smart Cities Outlook. - 6.
+Monitoring progress with the implementation of the principles through global data and review of practices including through the World Semart Cities Outlook. - 6.
 Global advocacy and mobilization through networks of cities, countries, and partners committed to advancing the guidelines.

-ANNEX: Glossary
+ANNEX-: Glossary

-TERM DEFINITION Autificial Intelligence Technology that enables machines and software to perform tasks typically Artificial Intelligence requiring human intelligence, such as decision-making, language (AI) understanding, and data analysis.
+TERM DEFINITION Technology that enables machines and software to perform tasks typically Artificial Intelligence (AI) requiring human intelligence, such as decision-making, language understanding, and data analysis.
 Artificial intelligence Programmes or algorithms that analyze data to recognize patterns, make systems predictions, or automate decision-making.
-Products, equipment, and systems that improve the functionality and Assistive technologies quality of life for persons with disabilities giving access to learning, ŭ working, and daily living necessities.
-Automated decision- Decisions made by systems or algorithms with no human intervention. making , , , , Large and complex datasets characterized by high volume, velocity, Big data variety, and variability, requiring advanced methods to process and Dig data analyze.
-Practices and measures to protect networks, data, and systems from Cybersecurity unauthorized access and threats to confidentiality, integrity, and Cybersecurity Community board availability.
+Products, equipment, and systems that improve the functionality and Assistive technologies quality of life for persons with disabilities giving access to learning, working, and daily living necessities.
+Automated decision- Decisions made by systems or algorithms with no human intervention. making Large and complex datasets characterized by high volume, velocity, Big data variety, and variability, requiring advanced methods to process and 2.8 analyze.
+Practices and measures to protect networks, data, and systems from Cybersecurity unauthorized access and threats to confidentiality, integrity, and Cypersecurity availability.
 Community-based Financial models driven by community involvement, such as participatory financing budgeting, where residents influence spending decisions.
-Data governance Policies and procedures to ensure data is collected, managed, and used ethically and securely, protecting privacy and ensuring accountability.
-Digital infrastructures used for data collection, storage, processing and Data platforms sharing to support decision-making and the development of smart city tools and services A formal contract that specifies the requirements for sharing data Data sharing between two parties.
-The contract clearly documents what data is being agreement shared and sets parameters for the use of data, data transmission, agreement security, storage and destruction between any two parties that collect and/or manage data Data stewards Individuals designated to manage data governance activities within their Data Stewards department or organization Data and interest The idea that data is subject to the laws and governance structures that Data sovereignty govern where it is collected.
-D. J. J. J. J. Fundamental digital services such as broadband networks, data centers, Digital infrastructure and cloud services that support digital activities and services.
-Ensuring equitable access to digital technologies, services, and literacy, Digital inclusion particularly for persons in vulnreable situations and underserved communities.
+Policies and procedures to ensure data is collected, managed, and used Data governance ethically and securely, protecting privacy and ensuring accountability.
+Digital infrastructures used for data collection, storage, processing and Data platforms sharing to support decision-making and the development of smart city Data plationio tools and services A formal contract that specifies the requirements for sharing data between two parties.
+The contract clearly documents what data is being Data sharing shared and sets parameters for the use of data, data transmission, agreement security, storage and destruction between any two parties that collect and/or manage data Individuals designated to manage data governance activities within their Data stewards department or organization The idea that data is subject to the laws and governance structures that Data sovereignty govern where it is collected.
+Fundamental digital services such as broadband networks, data centers, Digital infrastructure and cloud services that support digital activities and services.
+Ensuring equitable access to digital technologies, services, and literacy, Digital inclusion particularly for persons in vulnreable vulnerable situations and Digital illetusion underserved communities.
 A digital identity is a collection of features and characteristics associated with a uniquely identifiable individual - stored and authenticated in the Digital identification digital sphere - and used for transactions, interactions and representations online The ability to use information and communication technologies to find, Digital literacy evaluate, create and communicate information, requiring both cognitive Digital literacy and technical skills.
-Open-source resources, such as software, data, and models, that adhere Digital public goods Digital public goods to privacy and security standards and promote the Sustainable Development Goals (SDGs).
-Both Artists of the Control of the C The electronic delivery of information including data and content across Digital services multiple platforms and devices like the web or mobile.
+Open-source resources, such as software, data, and models, that adhere Digital public goods to privacy and security standards and promote the Sustainable Development Goals (SDGs).
+The electronic delivery of information including data and content across Digital services , multiple platforms and devices like the web or mobile.
 Digital services can be provided by any sector, public or private, that uses the internet to deliver information